japoveda10/lstm_ui_REST_API/README.md

    `C:\Program Files\PostgreSQL\12\lib`

+**Important:** note that there is a 12 in both paths.
+This is because the installed **pgAdmin** version was 12.
+Check if your installed **Postgres** version is the same.
+If it is not, please change the version number in both paths to match your corresponding **Postgres** version number.

 More detailed instructions on how to install **Postgres** for Windows can be found [here](https://www.postgresqltutorial.com/install-postgresql/).

 Instructions on how to edit the **PATH** environmental variable can be found [here](https://sqlbackupandftp.com/blog/setting-windows-path-for-postgres-tools)

 If you are using **macOS**, execute the following command:

    ```